jspinoza3/2azerons/README.txt

 - --- --- 13. (optional) you may now close Azeron software
 - --- Part B: activate AHK remappings (where you run the ahk script and enjoy)
 - --- --- to use 2azerons you will need to repeat this part at least every time you restart your computer
+- --- --- prep:  at this point, your right Azeron should be plugged in with the workCursor on board profile active, and your left Azeron should be unplugged.
 - --- --- 1. run 2azerons.ahk (as admin if possible)
-- --- --- --- note: before you run cursor.ahk, your right Azeron should be plugged in with the workCursor on board profile active, and your left Azeron should be unplugged.
 - --- --- 2.
 Move the thumbstick around to test.
 It should now cause the mouse cursor to move. (pulling your right ring finger speeds up the cursor).
 If the cursor does not move, see troubleshooting below to get it working before proceeding.
 - --- --- 3. plug in the left Azeron
 - --- --- 4. enjoy